pinellolab/CRISPResso2/README.md

 #### Quantification window parameters

--w or --quantification_window_size or --window_around_sgrna: Defines the size (in bp) of the quantification window extending from the position specified by the "--cleavage_offset" or "--quantification_window_center" parameter in relation to the provided guide RNA sequence(s) (--sgRNA).
-Mutations within this number of bp from the quantification window center are used in classifying reads as modified or unmodified.
-A value of 0 disables this window and indels in the entire amplicon are considered.
-Default is 1, 1bp on each side of the cleavage position for a total length of 2bp. (default: 1)

 -wc or --quantification_window_center or --cleavage_offset: Center of quantification window to use within respect to the 3' end of the provided sgRNA sequence.
 Remember that the sgRNA sequence must be entered without the PAM.
 For cleaving nucleases, this is the predicted cleavage position.
 The default is -3 and is suitable for the Cas9 system.
 For alternate nucleases, other cleavage offsets may be appropriate, for example, if using Cpf1 this parameter would be set to 1.
 For base editors, this could be set to -17. (default: -3)

+-w or --quantification_window_size or --window_around_sgrna: Defines the size (in bp) of the quantification window extending from the position specified by the "--cleavage_offset" or "--quantification_window_center" parameter in relation to the provided guide RNA sequence(s) (--sgRNA).
+Mutations within this number of bp from the quantification window center are used in classifying reads as modified or unmodified.
+A value of 0 disables this window and indels in the entire amplicon are considered.
+Default is 1, 1bp on each side of the cleavage position for a total length of 2bp.
+Multiple quantification window sizes (corresponding to each guide specified by --guide_seq) can be specified with a comma-separated list.
+This parameter sets the quantification window around the quantification_window_center in a symmetric manner.
+To set an asymmetric quantification window, set quantification_window_size_5prime or quantification_window_size_3prime. (default: 1)
+-w5 or --quantification_window_size_5prime: Defines the size (in bp) of the quantification window extending upstream in the sgRNA 5' direction from the quantification_window_center.
+If set, this value overrides the value set by --quantification_window_size.
+If not set, quantification_window_size will be used.
+Values for multiple guides can be specified with a comma-separated list. (default: None)
+-w3 or --quantification_window_size_3prime: Defines the size (in bp) of the quantification window extending downstream in the sgRNA 5' direction from the quantification_window_center.
+If set, this value overrides the value set by --quantification_window_size.
+If not set, quantification_window_size will be used.
+Values for multiple guides can be specified with a comma-separated list.(default: None)

 -qwc or --quantification_window_coordinates: Bp positions in the amplicon sequence specifying the quantification window.
 This parameter overrides values of the "--quantification_window_center", "-- cleavage_offset", "--window_around_sgrna" or "-- window_around_sgrna" values.
 Any indels/substitutions outside this window are excluded.
 Indexes are 0-based, meaning that the first nucleotide is position 0.
 Ranges are separated by the dash sign like "start-stop", and multiple ranges can be separated by the underscore (\_).
 A value of 0 disables this filter. (can be comma-separated list of values, corresponding to amplicon sequences given in --amplicon_seq e.g. 5-10,5-10_20-30 would specify the 5th-10th bp in the first reference and the 5th-10th and 20th-30th bp in the second reference) (default: None)